Easy DIY Homemade Uncrustable Sandwiches [Freezer Friendly]

 First, line up your bread on the counter.

-Next, apply the peanut butter in a circle in the middle of both pieces.
-You don’t want to spread it on the entire surface because the edges get cut off and that would waste the peanut butter.
+You don’t want to spread it to the edges of the bread because the edges get cut off and that would waste the peanut butter.

-Place the Cut n’ Seal in the center of the sandwich and firmly press down.
+Place the Cut n’ Seal sandwich cutter in the center of the bread and firmly press down.

 Now, give the button on the top 2-3 pushes and PRESTO the round, crust-less sandwiches (AKA DIY UNCRUSTABLES) are born!

-We feed the crusts to our pet chickens, but you could also eat them, make croutons, or throw them in the compost.
+We feed the leftover crusts to our pet chickens, but you could also:

 6) How to Freeze your Homemade Uncrustables

-I store the sandwiches in a gallon size bag in the freezer.
+For frozen uncrustables, I store the sandwiches in a gallon-size ziploc bag in the freezer.

 I can usually fit about 10 sandwiches per bag using a piece of parchment paper between them stacked on top of each other.

-The sandwiches just get popped into their lunch bags, straight out of the freezer and they are fully thawed by lunchtime!
+The sandwiches just get popped into their lunch box, straight out of the freezer, and they are fully thawed by lunch time!

 It is seriously the easiest school lunch idea ever.
-It saves a ton of money (compared to store-bought crustless, round sandwiches), takes minutes, and gives you time to enjoy your coffee in the morning.
+It saves a ton of money (compared to store-bought kind of crustless, round sandwiches), takes just 30 minutes, and gives you time to enjoy your coffee in the morning.

 - (2) Loaves of Bread